Mental Health Facilities Albuquerque, NM

 Haven Behavioral Hospital Of Albuquerque

-Haven Behavioral Hospital Of Albuquerque is a mental health center in Albuquerque, New Mexico, located at 5400 Gibson Boulevard Se , 4th Floor Box 8, 87108 zip code.
+Haven Behavioral Hospital Of Albuquerque is a mental health treatment center in Albuquerque, NM, located at 5400 Gibson Boulevard Se , 4th Floor Box 8, 87108 zip code area.
 Haven Behavioral Hospital Of Albuquerque provides outpatient treatment and hospital inpatient treatment.
-Haven Behavioral Hospital Of Albuquerque offers group therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Haven Behavioral Hospital Of Albuquerque also supports clients referred from the court/judicial system, seniors or older adults and people with PTSD.
-More services available at Haven Behavioral Hospital Of Albuquerque include court-ordered outpatient treatment, suicide prevention services and illness management and recovery.
+Haven Behavioral Hospital Of Albuquerque offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to adults, seniors 65 or older and young adults.
+Haven Behavioral Hospital Of Albuquerque also supports people with serious mental illness, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Additional services at Haven Behavioral Hospital Of Albuquerque consist of case management, family psychoeducation and suicide prevention services.

 Learn More